AlainTiri/Labyrinthes/readme.md

 ## Contact

-For questions or issues, feel free to contact the author or open a GitHub issue.
+For questions or issues, feel free to contact Alain Tiri or open a GitHub issue.